ZJHuabc/ZJHuabc/README.md

 - 👀 I’m interested in using reflected Global Navigation Satellite System signals (GNSS-R) to monitor permafrost areas.
 - 🌱 I’m currently learning to process raw GNSS-R data.
 - 💞️ I’m looking to collaborate on GNSS-R related projects.
-- 📫 Reach me by zhangjiahua@link.cuhk.edu.hk
+- 📫 Reach me by jiahua.zhang@colorado.edu

 <!---
 ZJHuabc/ZJHuabc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.